Navigation

 rather than a country.

-I’ll bring all of you home in a basket,
+I’ll bring all of you home for dinner

 so, I can ask